Getting Started

 Do you take insurance?

-I don’t take insurance.
+No, I don’t take insurance.
 I am happy to provide a superbill upon request, which has information for you to submit to your insurance company for potential reimbursement, depending on your plan.

 How does payment work?